 Thoracic duct enters the thorax via the aortic opening of the diaphragm between the aorta and the azygos vein.

-It lies in the posterior mediastinum in thorax anterior to the vertebral column, the right intercostal arteries, and the hemiazygos veins [When these cross to open into the azygos vein] and is posterior to the diaphragm, esophagus, and pericardium.
+It lies in the posterior mediastinum in the thorax, anterior to the vertebral column, the right intercostal arteries, and the hemiazygos veins [When these cross to open into the azygos vein] and is posterior to the diaphragm, esophagus, and pericardium.

 A recess of the right pleural cavity separates it from the pericardium.

-At the level of the fifth thoracic vertebra enters the superior mediastinum to ascends behind the aortic arch and the thoracic part of the left subclavian artery, between the left side of the esophagus and the left pleura, to the thoracic inlet.
+At the level of the fifth thoracic vertebra, it enters the superior mediastinum to ascend behind the aortic arch and the thoracic part of the left subclavian artery, between the left side of the esophagus and the left pleura, to the thoracic inlet.

 It is anterior to the phrenic nerve and scalenus anterior muscle [medial border] but is separated from these structures by the prevertebral fascia and the carotid tubercle.